VIAME/scallop-tk/README.md

 [Automatic Scallop Detection in Benthic Environments](Documentation/Paper.pdf)

-Additionally, it has a few more modern optimizations as well, such as the ability to run convolutional neural networks on top of the described object proposal framework.
+Beyond what's in the paper, the toolkit has a few more modern optimizations as well, such as the ability to run convolutional neural networks on top of the described object proposal framework.
 It is useful as a general detector for detecting any ellipsoidal objects, though it also contains specialized subroutines targetting benthic organisms such as clams, scallops, urchins,